 Primary Landing Page

-The program is for Indonesian academics with a PhD or equivalent for work on the society and economy of Indonesia or comparative work on East Asia.
-Recent recipients of a PhD degree, women, researchers with disability and researchers from diverse backgrounds are particularly encouraged to apply, while others are also welcome.
+The Australian Government has provided funds to the ANU Indonesia Project to assist Indonesian academics to visit Australia for scholarly work.
+The aim is to support research that leads to publication.
+The program is primarily for Indonesian academics with a PhD or equivalent, for work on the economy and society of Indonesia or comparative work on East Asia.
+Recent recipients of a PhD degree in economics are particularly encouraged to apply, while others are also welcome.

 Period of visit